SHANGHAI – A Tesla show on the inaugural day of this year’s week-long Shanghai Auto Expo has stolen the limelight – for all the wrong reasons.

 Huxiu.com, a popular Beijing-based tech website, argued in a report on Wednesday that the two Tesla models on sale in China – the Model 3 and Model Y – had both been involved in similar collisions in the United States.
 Investigations by transport and road safety authorities there exonerated Tesla despite drivers’ claims of problematic brakes and other alleged defects.

 Findings by the US National Highway Traffic Safety Administration’s Office of Defect Investigation revealed that related Tesla accidents reported to the watchdog as of December 2019 were all caused by drivers mistaking the accelerator for the brake, leading to crashes.

-The office noted in its report that there was no proof that Tesla cars’ accelerator, drive-by-wire system or brakes were substandard, nor had any design flaws been uncovered.
+The office noted in its report that there was no proof that Tesla cars’ accelerator, drive-by-wire system or brakes were substandard, nor had any design flaws.
 It added that there was enough safety redundancy to bring the car to a complete stop in extreme situations, including when both the accelerator and brake were applied.